1993 French Grand Prix

 The 1993 French Grand Prix was a Formula One motor race held at Magny-Cours on 4 July 1993.
 It was the eighth race of the 1993 Formula One World Championship.

 The 72-lap race was won by home favourite Alain Prost, driving a Williams-Renault, after he started from second position.
 Prost's British teammate Damon Hill finished second, having started from pole position and led the first 26 laps, with German Michael Schumacher third in a Benetton-Ford.
 With Prost's Brazilian rival Ayrton Senna finishing fourth in his McLaren-Ford, Prost extended his lead in the Drivers' Championship to 12 points.

 The race marked Prost's 100th Formula One podium, making him the first driver to achieve the milestone.
 It was also the last Grand Prix for Fabrizio Barbazza.

+This was the first race to feature BBC commentary from Jonathan Palmer, replacing James Hunt after his death following the Canadian Grand Prix.
+Palmer would partner Murray Walker until the conclusion of the 1996 season when the television rights went to ITV for 1997.

 Qualifying report

 With local hero Alain Prost taking pole position in all of the previous seven races, there was a massive turnout for qualifying where the Williams were usually dominant.
 The Williams did take 1-2 in qualifying, but it was Damon Hill who took his first Formula One pole, 0.142 seconds ahead of Prost.
 The Ligier team, in its home race, filled the second row with Martin Brundle ahead of Mark Blundell, and thus completed a 1-2-3-4 for Renault-powered cars.
 Ayrton Senna in the McLaren and Jean Alesi in the Ferrari were on the third row, Michael Schumacher in the Benetton and Rubens Barrichello in the Jordan made up the fourth, and the Larrousse team, also contesting its home race, took up the fifth with Érik Comas ahead of Philippe Alliot.
 For the fourth time in five races, Michele Alboreto came last in his Lola and thus failed to qualify.